The Association of Cricket Statisticians and Historians

 The Association of Cricket Statisticians and Historians (ACS) was founded in England in 1973 for the purpose of researching and collating information about the history and statistics of cricket.
-Originally called the Association of Cricket Statisticians, the words "and Historians" were added in 1992 but it has continued to use the initialism ACS.
+Originally called the Association of Cricket Statisticians, the words "and Historians" were added in 1992, but it has continued to use the initialism "ACS."

-The ACS headquarters were formerly in Nottingham, opposite Trent Bridge Cricket Ground, but relocated to Cardiff in 2006.
+The ACS headquarters were formerly in Nottingham, opposite Trent Bridge Cricket Ground, but relocated to Cardiff in 2006..
+Since the Covid crisis in 2020, all ACS Committee meetings have been held on-line; there is no longer any physical base for the organisation.

-Although constituted in England, the ACS has a worldwide membership and is open to anyone with a relevant interest.
+Although constituted in England, the ACS has a worldwide membership, and is open to anyone with a relevant interest.
+Several of the world's leading statisticians and historians are members, including Andrew Hignell.

+The ACS celebrated its fiftieth anniversary in 2023 with an event at Leicestershire County Cricket Club; contributions were received from all over the world.

+The ACS remains a highly active publisher of cricket books.
+In 2025 it published the ACS Women's International Cricket Year Book collated by Philip Bailey, which is the first of its kind.
+In 2026 this book was published on-line.